Marianne Olaniran, DrPH, MPH, MS

 What are the biggest challenges or opportunities in your field right now?

-One of the biggest challenges and opportunities in my field right now is breaking through the noise to reach the women who need this work most.
+The biggest challenge in my field right now is also its greatest opportunity: cutting through the noise to reach accomplished women who need more than surface-level advice.

 What values are most important to you in your work and personal life?

-The values that guide me in both my work and personal life are integrity, transformation, joy, gratitude, abundance, and optimism.
+The values that guide me in both work and life are integrity, transformation, joy, gratitude, abundance, and optimism.

-Integrity means I show up authentically and honor my commitments to myself, my family, and the women I serve.
+Integrity means showing up authentically and honoring my commitments to myself, my family, and the women I serve.
 I don't promise what I can't deliver, and I don't teach what I haven't lived.
+My credibility is rooted in my own comeback journey.

 Transformation is at the heart of everything I do.
 I believe deeply in people's capacity to change, grow, and recreate their lives.
-I've witnessed it in my own journey and in the lives of the women I work with.
-Real transformation isn't about surface changes, it's about fundamental shifts in how we see ourselves and what we believe is possible.
+I've witnessed it in my own story and in the lives of the women I work with.
+Real transformation isn't about surface adjustments.
+It's about fundamental shifts in how we see ourselves and what we believe is possible.

-Joy isn't a luxury; it's a priority.
+Joy isn't a luxury.
+It's a priority.
 I build my life and business around what brings genuine fulfillment, not just what looks impressive.
-And I help women do the same.
+And I help women do the same, because success without joy isn't really success at all.

-Abundance and optimism work together in how I view the world.
-I believe there's more than enough.
-More than enough opportunity, success, love, and prosperity for all of us.
-And I approach every challenge with the conviction that things can get better, that solutions exist, and that setbacks are setups for something greater.
-Operating from optimism and abundance allows me to celebrate others, collaborate generously, and trust that my breakthrough doesn't require someone else's setback.
+Abundance and optimism shape how I view the world.
+I believe there's more than enough opportunity, success, love, and prosperity for all of us.
+I approach every challenge with the conviction that things can get better, that solutions exist, and that setbacks are setups for something greater.
+Operating from this mindset allows me to celebrate others freely, collaborate generously, and trust that my breakthrough never requires someone else's setback.

 Locations